DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

  - **Resource Owner** - Entity that can grant access to a protected resource.
 In the context of DIRAC, these are DIRAC users.
  - **Resource Server** - Server hosting the protected resources.
 In the context of DIRAC, this is DIRAC backend components like a DIRAC services.
  - **Client** - Application requesting access to a protected resource on behalf of the *Resource Owner*.
 In the context of DIRAC, these are DIRAC client installations.
+The client may also be a DIRAC component, such as a service or agent, that uses a user access token to access DIRAC services.
  - **Authorization Server** - Server that authenticates the *Resource Owner* and issues access tokens after getting proper authorization.
 In the context of DIRAC, this is DIRAC Authorization Server.

 OAuth 2.0 grants